Providing a Sustainable Water Supply for a Virginia Community’s Future

 Established in 1959, Loudoun Water provides public water and sewer service for residents of Loudoun County, Virginia.
 The utility has been providing clean and safe drinking water for decades through wholesale purchase from a neighboring utility which sources their supply from the Potomac River.
 Forecasts of significant growth in Loudoun County prompted Loudoun Water to embark on a planning initiative called the Potomac Water Supply Program (PWSP), established to ensure a safe, sustainable water supply for the future.
 The PWSP includes a new raw water intake on the Potomac River; raw water transmission mains; off-line raw water storage using a series of abandoned quarries; a new water treatment plant and finished water transmission.
 CDM Smith was retained to perform preliminary engineering, final design, bid phase services, and construction management for the 20-mgd state-of-the-art Trap Rock Water Treatment Facility (TRWTF) and finished water transmission system.

-“The Potomac River has supported Loudoun County’s growth for decades, but the river requires the additional off-line quarry storage to sustain population growth while maintaining minimum flows in the river,” said CDM Smith senior vice president and drinking water expert Bill Dowbiggin, PE, BCEE.
+“The Potomac River has supported Loudoun County’s growth for decades, but the river requires the additional off-line quarry storage to sustain population growth while maintaining minimum flows in the river,” said CDM Smith discipline leader for water treatment and drinking water expert Bill Dowbiggin, PE, BCEE.
 “The new facility will provide a reliable and solid foundation for future growth.”

 A Best-In-Class Drinking Water Plant